python/cpython/Doc/library/statistics.rst

 .. function:: covariance(x, y, /)

-   Calculates covariance of two variables *x* and *y*.
-Covariance is a measure of the joint variability of two variables.
+   Return the sample covariance of two inputs *x* and *y*.
+Covariance is a measure of the joint variability of two inputs.

-   Raises :exc:`StatisticsError` if both variables have different number of data points, or if any of the variables has less then two data points.
+   Both inputs must be of the same length (no less than two), otherwise :exc:`StatisticsError` is raised.

    Examples: